Incentivizing Reasoning for Advanced Instruction-Following of Large Language Models: Experiments

 \paragraph{Effect of Superior CoT Enforcement} As shown in Fig.~\ref{fig:keepratio_reward}, the ratio of the samples kept with superior CoT dropped first and then improves steadily.
 It implies that the transition from shallow to deep reasoning is promoted during training, leading to responses with higher rewards with respect to those without deliberate reasoning.
 The filtering of experience replay buffer for superior CoT has the following benefits: 1) In the early stage, the fast-thinking LLMs are struggling to establish the expected CoT formats and therefore the ultimate responses often contain incompatible HTML-style elements (reason/answer tag tokens).
 The incorporation of LLM completion with the prefix of empty reasoning makes format compliance easier.
 2) It removes the samples from participating in training where their shallow reasoning brings detriments to the ultimate answers.
 Such isolation prevents the flawed thinking process from receiving biased rewards for formalizing inferior, prone-to-hacking responses, which also allows the time lag for imitation of expert thinking (see Figs.~\ref{fig:contrast_en} and~\ref{fig:contrast_cn}).

 \paragraph{Effect of Behavior Cloning} The immediate imitation of expert reasoning not only encourages fast-thinkers to earn format rewards but also stabilizes training and fills the gaps of rule-centric rewards.
-Without proper guidance, cold-start LLMs can only repeat their inherent shallow thinking and consistently receive negative feedback (as confirmed in Table~\ref{tab:comp_baseline}).
-In this case, either model collapse or reward hacking is prone to occur and thereafter causes catastrophic distribution drift.
+Without proper guidance, The instructed models (i.e., non-reasoning model) are not pretrained on reasoning corpus in general domains and therefore they exhibit shallow reasoning.
+In this case, we perform behavior cloning on instructed models so that 1) the adherence to the expected format allows successful parsing and grading of answers at an early stage; 2) the deep reasoning on complex instructions distilled from DeepSeek R1 can be imitated; 3) the potential reward hacking can be mitigated to prevent over-optimization.